SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 extension installed, that class will exist.
 We're interacting *directly* with the extension.

 So... why did we install the SDK if we didn't need it?
-Because it gave us auto-complete on that class, nothing more.
+Because... it gave us auto-complete on that class.
+And you all know that I freakin' *love* auto-complete.

 The SDK has a, sort of, "stub" version of this class.
-This is *not* the code that was *actually* executed when we called those methods - but having this at least shows us what methods and arguments are allowed.
+This is *not* the code that was *actually* executed when we called those methods... but having this at least shows us what methods and arguments exist.

 Next, let's actually *use* the PHP SDK to do something a bit more interesting.
-I want to *create* a profile automatically in my code *without* needing to use the extension.
-This *does* have real-world use-caes.
+I want to *create* a profile automatically in my code *without* needing to use the browser extension.
+This *does* have real-world use-cases.